 pieces are unsigned but later examples are recorded bearing a silver embossed label.(click on picture)

 We are constantly sourcing Komaromy and Bimini figures for our clients as this is a strong collecting area.
 Please contact us if you are looking for similar pieces.

-TWO ART DECO STYLE LAMP BLOWN GLASS FIGURES OF NUDE DANCING GIRLS BY ISTVAN KOMAROMY
+A SUPERB COLLECTION OF ART DECO STYLE LAMP BLOWN GLASS FIGURES OF NUDE DANCING GIRLS BY ISTVAN KOMAROMY

 c late 1940's

-Signature.
+Signatures.
 All Komarony figures are unsigned although some may be found with an original silver paper label.